ysu1028/ysu1028.github.io/_pages/cv.md

 Education
 ======
+* 2024.09-Now: Associate professor at Université de Lille, Inria Inocs team
-* 2023.09-Now: Postdoc researcher at Ecole des Ponts ParisTech (ENPC), collaborating with Axel Parmentier and Antoine Desir.
+* 2023.09-2024.09: Postdoc researcher at Ecole des Ponts ParisTech (ENPC), collaborating with Axel Parmentier and Antoine Desir.
 * 2019.09-2023.07: Ph.D in OR at CentraleSupélec, supervised by Jakob Puchinger and co-supervised by  Nicolas Dupin.
 Thesis: [Heuristic and Exact Algorithms for the Electric Autonomous Dial-A-Ride Problem](https://www.theses.fr/s253815).
 * 2022.05-2022.07: Visiting doctoral researcher at Institute of Production and Logistics Management at the Johannes Kepler University Linz, collaboration with Sophie.
 N. Parragh.
 * 2016.09-2019.06: M.S. at Southwest Jiaotong University, Master’s Degree, majored in transportation planning and management.